UniversitaDellaCalabria/uniAuth/documentation/contents/installation.rst

     # copy and modify SAML2 IDP paramenters
     cp idp_pysaml2.py.example idp_pysaml2.py

 You can use metadata and SP definitions in ``idp_pysaml2.py`` for pysaml2 compatibility otherwise you can create and manage them via Django Admin backend.
+See dedicated section for a better view.

 Create Database
 ^^^^^^^^^^^^^^^